WAG 13-02-00: Budgeting

 PM 13-02-00

-1. Compare gross monthly income to the Maximum Gross Monthly Income Standard for the revised manual textFood Assistance household size, except when:
+1. Compare gross monthly income to the Maximum Gross Monthly Income Standard for the SNAP household size, except when:

-1. The revised manual textFood Assistance household includes a qualifying member whose gross monthly income exceeds the Gross Monthly Income Standard (200% FPL).
-The revised manual textFood Assistance household must meet the Net Monthly Income Standard; or
+1. The SNAP household includes a Qualifying Member whose gross monthly income exceeds the Gross Monthly Income Standard (200% FPL).
+The SNAP household must meet the Net Monthly Income Standard; or

-2. Every person in the Food Assistance household is authorized to receive TANF or SSI, including SSI cases in recoupment or suspension status.
+2. Every person in the SNAP household is authorized to receive TANF or SSI, including SSI cases in recoupment or suspension status.
 See PM 13-01-01-a.

 • Note: The same procedure applies for expedited service and the benefit calculation (see WAG 02-08-01).

 4. If eligible, use the household's countable income (minus the excluded amount) in the net benefit calculation.
-If total gross monthly income minus allowable self-employment expenses and/or court-ordered child support is equal to, or less than, the Maximum Gross Monthly Income Standard, or the revised manual textFood Assistance household has a qualifying member, compute the revised manual textFood Assistance household's net monthly income.
-Compare the revised manual textFood Assistance household's net monthly income to the Net Monthly Income Standard for the revised manual textFood Assistance household size (see WAG 13-01-01-b), except:
+If total gross monthly income minus allowable self-employment expenses and/or court-ordered child support is equal to, or less than, the Maximum Gross Monthly Income Standard, or the SNAP household has a Qualifying Member, compute the SNAP household's net monthly income.
+Compare the household's net monthly income to the Net Monthly Income Standard for the SNAP household size (see WAG 13-01-01-b), except:

-1. Do not compare the net monthly income to the net income standard for categorically eligible units.
+1. Do not compare the net monthly income to the net income standard for Categorically Eligible households.

 2. Use the net monthly income amount to determine the monthly benefit amount.

 3. The net income must be at level where benefits are issued.
-If the unit's net income is too high to receive a benefit amount the case is ineligible.
+If the household's net income is too high to receive a benefit amount the case is ineligible.

 Note: IES automatically compares income to the Maximum Gross Monthly Income Standard.